 Just because you've been charged with disorderly conduct in Arvada doesn't mean you're guilty.
 Securing a strategic, experienced criminal lawyer early on can have a significant impact on the outcome of a case.
 We have decades of combined experience representing clients throughout Colorado and know how to navigate these cases.
 Perhaps your arrest was after a peaceful protest or you were acting in self-defense.
 Nevertheless, contact our office for a free consultation.
 We will carefully look over your disorderly conduct case, as well as recommend next steps.

 So, if you or someone you know is facing disorderly conduct charges in Colorado, be smart.
-Contact the determined defense lawyers at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the determined defense lawyers at Sawyer Legal Group, LLC at 303-830-0880.
 Together, we can protect your future.